Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup our DNS

 So with our gateway deployed, secured and protected, next we will apply a `DNSPolicy` to bring traffic to our gateway for the assigned listener hosts.
-This policy will configure how traffic reaches the gateways deployed to our different clusters.
+This policy will configure how traffic reaches the gateways deployed to our cluster(s).
 In this case it will setup a loadbalanced strategy, which will mean it will provide a form of RoundRobin response to DNS clients.
 We also define default GEO, this doesn't have an immediate impact but rather is a "catchall" to put records under and so that when/if we enable geo routing on our gateways (covered later), the default is defined for any users outside of the specified gateway GEOs ensuring all users regardless of their geo will be able to reach our gateway (more later).
 We also define a default weight.
 All records will receive this weight meaning they will be returned in a RoundRobin manner.

 ```bash
 kubectl apply -f - <<EOF